fltt/make4java/README.md

 `make` will figure out the dependencies between the involved components irrespective of the order of inclusion of the `build.mk` files.

+The `BUILD_MAKE_RULES`, `BUILD_TEST_MAKE_RULES` and
-Both the `BUILD_MAKE_RULES` and the `BUILD_NATIVE_MAKE_RULES` macros define several targets bound together into dependency trees whose roots are, respectively, the JAR archive and the native library of the component.
+`BUILD_NATIVE_MAKE_RULES` macros define several targets bound together into dependency trees whose roots are, respectively, the JAR archive, the test suite (another JAR archive) and the native library of the component.

-Those root targets are not build automatically but must be explicitly invoked or included as prerequisite in another target, e.g., the package(s) target(s) (see previous section).
+Those root targets are not build automatically but must be explicitly invoked or included as prerequisite in other targets, e.g., the package(s) target(s) (see previous section).
 This is the purpose of the third "library variable" -- it is much easier to add `<libname>.buildname` among the prerequisites rather than building the external Java library, JAR archive or native library name yourself.

-Also note that the "library variables" as well as the `resources.jars` and `package.version` variables are automatically added to `RESOURCE_PLACEHOLDERS`.
+Also note that the first and last "library variables" as well as the `resources.jars`, `resources.libs`, `package.name` and `package.version` variables are automatically added to `RESOURCE_PLACEHOLDERS`.
 Any other variable you may want to be expanded during filtering must be explicitly added to `RESOURCE_PLACEHOLDERS`.